+- +/- 2 seconds: 0,1 points

+- +/- 3 seconds: 0,2 points

+- +/- 4 seconds: 0,3 points

+- +/- 5 seconds: 0,4 points

-.If the routine finishes more than five (5) seconds early or late, there will be a 0,2 point deduction for each second beyond five (5) seconds, as follows:
+- .If the routine finishes more than five (5) seconds early or late, there will be a 0,2 point deduction for each second beyond five (5) seconds, as follows:

+- +/- 6 seconds: 0,6 points

-+/- 7 seconds: - 0,8 points, etc.
+- +/- 7 seconds: 0,8 points, etc.

-Scoring Compulsory Routines: Judges give a score for the Performer (between 0,0 and 10,0, up to one decimal point) for Presentation (as per Free Routine) and for each of the three (3) Compulsory Sequences, using the following guidelines:
+- 6.3 Scoring Compulsory Routines: Judges give a score for the Performer (between 0,0 and 10,0, up to one decimal point) for Presentation (as per Free Routine) and for each of the three (3) Compulsory Sequences, using the following guidelines:

 Deduction up to: Explanation: Example: Set-up 10% Facing the correct direction; In the correct body position, at the correct place in the tunnel Start HU layout position, side of body to Judges.
 Major part of the compulsory 50% The part that defines the sequence The twist in the loop twist; or the body position at the end of Thomas Flair.
-Specific body position requirements 20% Pointed toes, straight legs Execution mistakes 20% Flow, Wobble, Off heading, Off center Specific Judging Guidelines See Addendum A As specified for each compulsory See Addendum A for a Compulsory Sequence and the Judges recognize this as such, scoring for that sequence will commence.
-The judging of each sequence begins when the Judges see the Performer beginning the sequence from the described beginning position (after a transition from the previous move with or without a momentary stop).
-The judging of each sequence ends when the Judges see the Performer completes or abandons the performance requirements of that sequence.
+Specific body position requirements 20% Pointed toes, straight legs Execution mistakes 20% Flow, Wobble, Off heading, Off center Specific Judging Guidelines See Addendum A As specified for each compulsory See Addendum A